 It is not hard to prove the theorem by induction on φ .
-The converse implication is true too [3] but we will not use it.
+The converse implication is true too [IL] but we will not use it.

-Acknowledgment.
-This investigation has been provoked by a stimulating conversation that one of us had with Steven Lindell and Scott Weinstein at the beginning
+Acknowledgment This investigation has been provoked by a stimulating conversation that one of us had with Steven Lindell and Scott Weinstein at the beginning of October 1993.

-§2.
-Hypergraphs.
+2 Hypergraphs

+2.1 Preliminaries

-2.1.
-Preliminaries.
-In this paper, a hypergraph is a pair H = (U, T) where U = |H| is a nonempty set and T is a collection of 3-element subsets of U; elements of U are vertices of H, and elements of T are hyperedges of H. H can be seen as a structure with universe U and irreflexive symmetric ternary relation $\{(x, y, z) : \{x, y, z\} \in T\}$.
+In this paper, a hypergraph is a pair H = (U, T) where U = |H| is a nonempty set and T is a collection of 3-element subsets of U; elements of U are vertices of H, and elements of T are hyperedges of H. It can be seen as a structure with universe U and irreflexive symmetric ternary relation $\{(x, y, z) : \{x, y, z\} \in T\}$.